cyplo/blog/content/posts/2013/08/10/new-laptop.md

 Everything seems to be working by default on most of the distros.
 I've tested Gentoo, Arch, Fedora and Crunchbang.
-The only thing that needed some tweaking was that by default I was unable to control backlight brightness at all. adding `acpi_backlight=vendor` to the kernel boot parameters, as suggested on [Arch wiki](https://wiki.archlinux.org/index.php/Intel_Graphics#Backlight_not_fully_adjusting.2C_or_adjusting_at_all_after_resume.), solved the problem.
+The only thing that needed some tweaking was that by default I was unable to control backlight brightness at all.
+Adding `acpi_backlight=vendor` to the kernel boot parameters, as suggested on [Arch wiki](https://wiki.archlinux.org/index.php/Intel_Graphics#Backlight_not_fully_adjusting.2C_or_adjusting_at_all_after_resume.), solved the problem.
 I haven't delved deeply into Optimus yet, so I don't know whether the graphics cards switching works correctly or not.
 The